epomatti/aws-s3-permissions/README.md

 - Bucket ACLs
 - IAM Policies

-When `BucketOwnerEnforced` is set (which is the default), ACLs are disabled.
-The bucket will own all objects and permissions must be set with policies.
+When `BucketOwnerEnforced` is set (which is the default), ACLs are disabled and permissions must be set with policies.

 ## Setup